Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Abstract

 \section{Abstract}

-Let $G$ be a split Kac-Moody group over a non-archimedean local field.
-We define a completion of the Iwahori-Hecke algebra of $G$.
-We determine its center and prove that it is isomorphic to the spherical Hecke algebra of $G$ using the Satake isomorphism.
-This is thus similar to the situation of reductive groups.
-Our main tool is the masure $\I$ associated to this setting, which is the analogue of the Bruhat-Tits building for reductive groups.
-Then, for each type $0$ spherical face $F$, we associate a Hecke algebra.
-In the Kac-Moody setting, this construction was known only for the spherical subgroup and for the Iwahori subgroup.
+Let $G$ be a split Kac-Moody group over a non-Archimedean local field.
+We define a completion of the Iwahori-Hecke algebra of $G$, then we compute its center and prove that it is isomorphic (via the Satake isomorphism) to the spherical Hecke algebra of $G$.
+This is thus similar to the situation for reductive groups.
+Our main tool is the masure $\mathcal{I}$ associated to this setting, which plays here the same role as Bruhat-Tits buildings do for reductive groups.
+In a second part, we associate a Hecke algebra to each spherical face $F$ of type $0$, extending a construction that was only known, in the Kac-Moody setting, for the spherical subgroup and for the Iwahori subgroup.